asacolips/CrystalEchoes/README.md

 2. Download [Atom](https://atom.io/) or your favorite markdown editor.
 3. Download a GitHub client for your OS or use your favorite git client. - [GitHub For Windows](https://windows.github.com/) - [GitHub For Mac](https://mac.github.com/)
 4. Fork [the repository](github.com/echohack/CrystalEchoes) on GitHub to start making changes to the master branch (or branch off of it).
 5. Send a pull request [associated with the issue](https://github.com/blog/957-introducing-issue-mentions) you opened.
 If you want to close the issue, reference it in [your commit message](https://github.com/blog/1506-closing-issues-via-pull-requests).
+Make sure to add yourself to AUTHORS.
+Give yourself a fancy title too!